Sadie Robertson Stuns In A Tan Jumpsuit While At The Global Leadership Summit

-Duck Dynasty star Sadie Robertson took to Instagram on Thursday, August 6 to share an adorable snapshot alongside her husband Christian Huff.
+Duck Dynasty star Sadie Robertson took to Instagram on Thursday, August 6, to share an adorable snapshot alongside her husband, Christian Huff.
 The pair radiated happiness as they posed outside while attending The Global Leadership Summit.

 Robertson rocked a tan jumpsuit with the pants rolled up.
 She sported blue socks and white sneakers.
 She wore her blond hair down straight and appeared to have on some light makeup that enhanced her already gorgeous features.
 The 23-year-old wrapped her arms around her husband as she turned to smile at the camera.